Md-Nowfel/mixed-massages/readme.md

     - Javascript

-For running the pogramme you need to copy the code and save it to local editor with .js file extension then go to CMS and type *node [filename.js]* then press enter.
+For running the pogramme you need to copy the code and save it to local editor with .js file extension then go to CLI and type *node [filename.js]* then press enter.
 Voilà 😊 it will print out a massage for you with dummy name and joke.

 *This is a project from [@codecademy](https://www.codecademy.com/), i am a student of codecademy on full-stack web-developer*